Structure of the mean-field yrast spectrum of a two-component Bose gas in a ring: role of interaction asymmetry: Acknowledgements

 \section{Acknowledgements}

 This work is supported by National Key R$\&$D Program of China (Grant No. 2022YFA1404103), Natural Science Foundation of China (Grant No.~12474264), Guangdong Provincial Quantum Science Strategic Initiative (Grant No.~GDZX2404007).
-S.Z. acknowledges support from HK GRF (Grant No. 17306024), CRF (Grants No. C6009-20G, No. C7012-21G, No. C4050-23GF), and a RGC Fellowship Award No. HKU RFS2223-7S03.
+S.Z. acknowledges support from HK GRF (Grant No. 17306024), CRF (Grants No. C6009-20G, No. C7012-21G, No. C4050-23GF), a RGC Fellowship Award No. HKU RFS2223-7S03 and Guangdong Provincial Quantum Science Strategic Initiative (Grant No.~GDZX2404001).